DaSH-Lab-CSIS/Peer_Compute/readme.md

 If docker container is not being loaded from the registry or some certificate issue u are running into, you are not connected to the wifi.
 There is a python login script in the Documents folder name loginscript.py or login.py run that with ```python login.py```

+If trainAndPredict fails, check the data in TrainingData, none of the eff score should be "could not load" all should be floats.

 ## Automate the startup terminals
 Install the extension Terminals Manager by Fabio Spampinato